- Harris family sextuplets of Birmingham, Alabama have graduated from high school

 Before long, Diamond was pregnant, and the doctor excitedly told them it was twins.

-However, a sonogram showed them they were actually having five children.
+However, a sonogram showed them they were having five children.

 On July 8, 2002, Diamond and Chris had welcomed the first-ever surviving set of African American sextuplets.

-YEN.com.gh has sighted a latest photo of the teenagers after social media user, Ferlando Parker Sr. shared it online.
+YEN.com.gh has sighted the latest photo of the teenagers after social media user, Ferlando Parker Senior shared it online.

 He noted that Kobe and Kalynne will be attending Alabama State while Kaleb and Kieran will be attending Alabama A&M.